-It is considered inappropriate to wear a tuxedo before 5pm.
+Fun Fact: It's actually considered inappropriate to wear a tuxedo before 5pm!

-Suits can be worn at any time of the day.
-They are less formal than tuxedos and can even be considered casual wear if worn without a tie and in light materials such as linen.
+A man can wear a suit at any time of the day.
+They are less formal than tuxedos and pair well with business environments.
+Some suits are more casual than others and come in different materials like linen.

-You can go to the grocery store wearing a suit and nobody will consider it strange.
-If you wear a suit to a wedding or a on a date, there's a strong chance you won't be the only man around wearing one.
+Put it this way, you can wear a suit to the grocery store, and nobody will consider it strange.
+If you wear a suit to a wedding or on a date, there's a strong chance you won't be the only man around wearing one.

 A tuxedo, however, requires a special occasion.
 The point of wearing a tuxedo isn't just to dress up and look great.
-The message you are sending by wearing a a tuxedo is that the moment is special
+The message you are sending by wearing a tuxedo is that the moment is special.

 Here are some differences that make a tuxedo a more formal choice of attire:

-- Color – Suits can be made from a lighter color fabric – they can also be made from a casual fabric.
-Black is a bold indicator of class and culture, hence most classic tuxedos are made in black or midnight blue.
+- Color – Suits often feature light and casual fabrics.
+Black is a bold indicator of class and culture; hence most classic tuxedos are black or midnight blue.
 Classic colors for suits are versatile colors like navy blue or grey.

 - Pockets – Flapped pockets on suits add fabric to the jacket, making it less sleek and dressy.
 This is why tuxedo jackets feature jetted pockets – making the whole appearance of the jacket more formal.